How and when will I receive the 1098-T Statement?

 I have not received a bill / how do I view my student account?

 All student account statements are available online only.
 Students are advised to set up Authorized Users access to their billing records as well, especially if they depend on others to pay for their student account charges.
 Students and authorized users receive an email when an electronic statement is available at http://payment.brown.edu.
 Once logged in, choose “View Account Activity” to see up-to-date account balance information or choose “eBills” to view the latest billing statement.
 To view your billing statement, click “My Account” then choose Statements.
-Visit our EBill & Payment Guide for instructions on setting up authorized users, accessing the student account, making payments, enrolling in the Installment Payment Plan, and more.
+Visit our EBill & Payment User Guide for instructions on setting up authorized users, accessing the student account, making payments, enrolling in the Installment Payment Plan, and more.

 Note: The latest billing statement is a snapshot in time and will not include any transactions that occurred after the statement was generated.